dataresearchcenter/aleph-pages-idio/register.en.md

 menu: true
 ---

-Some material in this Aleph is only accessible for registered users.
+Some material in **OpenAleph** is only accessible for registered users.

-[Write us an email](mailto:hi@investigativedata.org) if you want a research account.
+[Write us an email](mailto:hi@dataresearchcenter.org) if you want a research account.
 Please tell us a bit who you are and for what projects you intend to use your account.